 Dr Katina Michael is a professor in the School of Computing and Information Technology at the University of Wollongong.
 Until recently she was the Associate Dean – International in the Faculty of Engineering and Information Sciences.
 Katina is formerly the long standing IEEE Technology and Society Magazine editor-in-chief (2012-2017), and presently an IEEE Consumer Electronics Magazine senior editor.
-Since 2008 she has been a board member of the Australian Privacy Foundation, and until recently was the Vice-Chair.
+Since 2008 she has been a board member of the Australian Privacy Foundation, and formerly the Vice-Chair.
 Michael researches on the socio-ethical implications of emerging technologies.
 She has written and edited six books, guest edited numerous special issue journals on themes related to radio-frequency identification (RFID) tags, supply chain management, location-based services, innovation and surveillance/uberveillance.
 In 2017, Katina was awarded the prestigious Brian M. O'Connell Award for Distinguished Service to the IEEE Society on the Social Implications of Technology (IEEESSIT).

 1994-1996: Bachelor of Information Technology Co-operative Scholarship, University of Technology, Sydney , NSW, Australia

 1994: Analyst, Management Information Systems, OTIS Elevator Company